A warm ‘Welcome Back’ to all our students and families as we start another school year!

 Ontario Student Nutrition Program

 Welcome back!
 We are looking forward to offering a weekly Fresh Friday or a Tasty Tuesday snack again this year, together with whole grain products in our classroom green bins each day.
-Green bins are stocked in each classroom and plans are in place to begin serving a Fresh Friday snack in the coming week!
+Green bins are stocked in each classroom and plans are in place to begin serving a Fresh Friday Snack on Sept.6th.

 Thanks in advance to our returning volunteers for their support and help!
 We’re looking forward to another great year together!

 All volunteers require a Criminal Background and Vulnerable Screening Check done through the OPP.
 These forms are available through the office at the school.
 Please note that this process does take some time so completing these in advance of your volunteer time is necessary.
 Once you have completed this process, there will be an Offence Declaration form that will be sent home from the school each year that simply requires you to sign and return to the school.

 We recognize the busy schedules that you have and truly appreciate the time that you give to our students here at North Easthope PS.
 If you have any questions please do not hesitate to contact the school.